ChunAllen/AWS-CDA/Section-18 SQS, SNS, Kinesis/18-3 Kinesis.md

 * Progress is checkpointed into DynamoDB
 * KCL can run on EC2, Beanstalk, on Premise Application
 * Records are read in order at the shard level
+* You can have maximum of EC2 instances running in parallel equal to the amount of shards in Kinesis Streams

 ## Kinesis Security